smoyergh/hse-ycsb/README_HSE.md

 * Use HSE version 2.0 or higher
 * Perform `meson setup` specifying the `-Dycsb=true` option

+If you previously built HSE without the `-Dycsb=true` option, run the following commands in the `hse` repo directory.

+    $ poetry shell
+    $ meson setup <builddir> --reconfigure -Dycsb=true
+    $ meson compile -C <builddir>
+    $ meson install -C <builddir>
+    $ exit

+In the above, `<builddir>` is the build directory you specified when previously compiling HSE, which is commonly named `build`.
+The default install directory is `/opt/hse`, which you can override with the `--destdir` option to `meson install`.

 ## Installing YCSB Dependencies

-You may need to install certain tools to build YCSB on your platform.
+Depending on your Linux distribution and environment, you may need to install additional packages to build YCSB.
 For example, building YCSB requires Maven 3.

-You may also need to install certain libraries.
-Below are representative examples to help you determine what is needed for your particular platform.
+To help you with this process, below are examples of the packages required for several common Linux distributions.
+These are **in addition to** the packages required to build HSE.

-### RHEL 8
+### RHEL 8 Packages

-    $ sudo dnf install maven rpm-build
+    $ sudo dnf install maven python2

 ### Ubuntu 18.04

-    $ sudo apt-get install maven
+    $ sudo apt install maven

-> TODO: Validate if this is the minimum list needed for a vanilla
-> RHEL 8 and Ubuntu 18.04 build with Maven.
-E.g., we can probably
-> eliminate rpm-build, but there could be other packages we need to add.

 ## Installing YCSB with HSE